-Committed to reducing neonatal mortality in sub-Saharan African hospitals by 50 percent
+NEST360° is a multi-institutional partnership committed to reducing neonatal mortality in sub-Saharan African hospitals by 50 percent.

 Newborn wards in sub-Saharan Africa often lack the lifesaving technologies available in high-resource settings since the 1970s.